BrodyAcquilano/urban-resource-map-client/README.md

-# Urban Resource Map
+# 🌐 Urban Resource Map (Client Version)

-A full-stack web app for mapping urban resources like water fountains, food banks, libraries, and more.
+A full-stack web app for exploring free public resources like food banks, washrooms, water fountains, libraries, and more.

+This version is read-only and designed for public users — filter, view, and export location data using an interactive map.

 Built with:

 - React + Vite (frontend)
-- Express + MongoDB (backend)
+- Express + MongoDB (read-only backend)
 - Leaflet for interactive maps

 ---